janpetzold/az305-learning/README.md

 Azure AD 2.0 supports both work and personal accounts (including Microsoft).

-Azure AD Domain Services can create managed ID in virtual network e.g. based on LDAP.

 Azure AD Connect enables SSO for onPremise network.
 By default every new AD tenant comes with initial domain name foo.onmicrosoft.com.
-This can't be chenged or deleted but the or name can be added to the list like joe@foo.com.
+This can't be changed or deleted but the or name can be added to the list like joe@foo.com.
+Azure AD Connect is used for syncing identity data between on-premises AD and Azure AD, crucial for hybrid identity setups.
+It bridges the gap between on-premises and cloud, enabling functionalities like single sign-on across them.

 Azure AD ability to provision and managed group-based access and allowing Self-service password reset for cloud-based users are part of Basic pricing tier.

 Azure Active Directory (Azure AD) Privileged Identity Management (PIM): advanced features like

-- time/approval-based role activation
+- time/approval-based role activation (difference to MFA)
 - receive notifications when roles are activated
 - just-in-time access to Azure resources
 - access reviews